 This enables tracing symbolic transformations of equations.
 It is optional but strongly recommended in order to fully use the debugger.
 The compilation time overhead from having this tracing on is less than 1%, however, in addition to that, some time is needed for the system to write the xml file containing the transformation tracing information.

-Enable -d=infoXmlOperations in Tools->Options->Simulation (see section Simulation) OR alternatively click on the checkbox Generate operations in the info xml in Tools->Options->Debugger (see section Debugger) which performs the same thing.
+Enable -d=infoXmlOperations in Tools->Options->Simulation (see section Simulation Options) OR alternatively click on the checkbox Generate operations in the info xml in Tools->Options->Debugger (see section Debugger Options) which performs the same thing.

 This adds all the transformations performed by OpenModelica on the equations and variables stored in the model_info.xml file.
 This is necessary for the debugger to be able to show the whole path from the source equation(s) to the position of the bug.